-Version 2 of the SSL protocol displays some security-related deficiencies and should therefore not be used if possible.
+Version 3 of the SSL protocol displays some security-related deficiencies and should therefore not be used if possible.
+Some security-related deficiencies are only fundamentally resolved with TLS version 1.2.
+You should therefore use TLSv1.2 if possible.